thanhnguyen-aws/verify-rust-std/doc/src/challenges/0020-str-pattern-pt1.md

 The following str library functions are generic over the `Pattern` trait (https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html): contains, starts_with, ends_with, find, rfind, split, split_inclusive, rsplit, split_terminator, rsplit_terminator, splitn, rsplitn, split_once, rsplit_once, rmatches, match_indices, rmatch_indices, trim_matches, trim_start_matches,
 strip_prefix, strip_suffix, trim_end_matches.
-The functions which take Pattern as input turn the input str into a kind of `Searcher` (https://doc.rust-lang.org/std/str/pattern/trait.Searcher.html)  which iterates over positions where the Pattern match, then perform their desired operations (split, find, ...).
+These functions accept a pattern as input, then call [into_searcher](https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html#tymethod.into_searcher) to create a [Searcher](https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html#associatedtype.Searcher) for the pattern.
+They use this `Searcher` to perform their desired operations (split, find, etc.).
 Those functions are implemented in (library/core/src/str/mod.rs), but the core of them is the searching algorithms which are implemented in (library/core/src/str/pattern.rs).

 # Details